Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

 In the measurement configuration discussed so far, scanning with a Dirac tip probes tunneling only in the vicinity of the tip Dirac point.
 Consequently, the accessible information is restricted to a narrow region of momentum space, providing only partial insight into the superconducting pairing structure and leaving possible nodal points along the Fermi surface out of reach.

 We demonstrate that operating in a different modality allows the measurement to be extended to a significantly larger portion of momentum space, and in particular enables the identification of nodal points in the pairing potential, if they exist.
-To this end, we consider the case where the tip has a finite Fermi surface and focus on zero bias voltage, $V_b = 0$.
+To this end, we consider the case where the tip has a non-zero density, and therefore a Fermi surface, and focus on zero bias voltage, $V_b = 0$.
 Experimentally, this is achieved by tuning the gate voltages so that the tip chemical potential $\mu_T$ and the electrostatic shift $\phi$ vary simultaneously while maintaining $V_b \!\approx\!
 0$.
-This configuration enables the measurement to probe quasiparticle excitations at the center of the superconducting gap, i.e., around $\mu_S$ (see Appendix~\ref{app:nodal_detect}).
+This configuration enables the measurement to probe quasiparticle excitations at the center of the superconducting gap, i.e., around $\mu_S$.

-In this regime, the zero-bias conductance exhibits a peak whenever the circular Fermi surface of the tip—with radius $k_F^{T} = |\mu_T| / (\hbar v_D)$ and centered at the tip Dirac momentum $\mathbf{K}_\theta$—crosses a nodal point $\mathbf{k}_0$.
+In this regime, the zero-bias conductance ($I'$) exhibits a peak whenever the circular Fermi surface of the tip—with radius $k_F^{T} = |\mu_T| / (\hbar v_D)$ and centered at the tip Dirac momentum $\mathbf{K}_\theta$—crosses a nodal point $\mathbf{k}_0$.
 This scheme therefore provides a direct method to determine the radial momentum distance between a well-defined reference point in momentum space (the tip Dirac point) and a nodal point.
-Repeating the measurement for two different tip rotation angles, $\theta_1$ and $\theta_2$, corresponding to Fermi circle centers $\mathbf{K}_{\theta_1}$ and $\mathbf{K}_{\theta_2}$, makes it possible to triangulate the nodal momenta geometrically from the intersection of the two tip Fermi circles (see Appendix~\ref{app:nodal_detect} for details).
+Repeating the measurement for two different tip rotation angles, $\theta_1$ and $\theta_2$, corresponding to Fermi circle centers $\mathbf{K}_{\theta_1}$ and $\mathbf{K}_{\theta_2}$, makes it possible to triangulate the nodal momenta geometrically from the intersection of the two tip Fermi circles (see~\cref{fig:nodal_loc} in Ref.~\cite{SM}).

-Up to this point, we have calculated the tunneling spectrum of the QTM for a superconductor within a noninteracting quadratic model.
-One may then wonder what remains of this picture once electronic interactions—particularly those responsible for flat-band physics—are taken into account.
-To address this question, we turn to the heavy-fermion (HF) framework, which has been demonstrated to successfully capture the correlated band structure of MATBG~\cite{xiao2025interacting}.
-This model, formulated in terms of localized $f$ electrons hybridizing with itinerant Dirac-like $c$ electrons, provides a natural way to extend our noninteracting discussion in a one-shot approximation while consistently incorporating strong interaction effects.
+Up to this point, we have analyzed the QTM spectrum using a noninteracting quadratic model.
+To include interaction effects in twisted flat-band systems, we employ the heavy-fermion (HF) framework~\cite{thfsong}, which has been demonstrated to successfully capture the correlated band structure of MATBG~\cite{xiao2025interacting}.
+The model, consisting of localized $f$ electrons hybridizing with itinerant Dirac-like $c$ electrons, extends the noninteracting description in a one-shot mean-field approximation that captures strong correlations.